 Pointing off-axis in the observatory y axis can be used to change the wavelengths at which detector gaps occur, or to change the wavelength corresponding to the ends of the detectors.
 Examples of offset pointings are shown in Chapter 3.
-When choosing offsets, the approximate focal plane and dispersion relation scales of 20 arcsec/mm and 1.148 Å/mm are sufficiently accurate.
-As an example, by invoking a +2 arcmin offset pointing (see Chapter 3 for the convention), the long wavelength cut-off of the HRC-S can be extended in the + order from approximately 175 Å (0.0708 keV) for on-axis pointing to nearly 182 Å (0.0682 keV).
-This of course is obtained at the expense of a commensurate shortening of coverage in the - order.
+When choosing offsets, an increase of +1 arcmin in Yoffset corresponds to a shift of +3.36 Å in wavelength.
+As an example, by invoking a +2 arcmin offset pointing (see Chapter 3 for the convention), the long wavelength cut-off of the HRC-S can be extended in the + order from approximately 176 Å to 183 Å for on-axis pointing.
+This, of course, is obtained at the expense of a commensurate shortening of coverage in the - order.

 Offset pointing leads to degradation of the PSF, and consequently the spectral resolution-see Figure 9.12.
-For offsets of order 2 arcmin or less this degradation is negligible.
+For offsets of 2 arcmin or less this degradation is minimal.
 For offsets of > 4 arcmin, spatial and spectral resolution will be considerably degraded.

-In the case of the LETG+ACIS-Sconfiguration, certain offsets might be useful, eg, in order to place features of interest on (or off) backside illuminated chips for better low energy quantum efficiency.
-Table 9.3 and Figure 9.6 can be used to determine what offsets are required.
-Three useful offsets to consider for LETG+ACIS-S observations are the following:
+In the case of the LETG+ACIS-S configuration, certain offsets might be useful, e.g., in order to place features of interest on (or off) backside illuminated chips for better low energy quantum efficiency.
+Table 9.3.2 and Figure 9.6 can be used to determine what offsets are required.
+There is also a new, extremely useful visualization tool on the 'Checking Your LETG/ACIS-S Obscat Setup' page (http://asc.harvard.edu/cal/Letg/ACIS\params).
+Four particularly important Y-offsets are the following:

 - +1.5' This is the most commonly used offset, as it keeps O K-edge features on the S3 backside chip.
-0th order is moved toward the S2 chip by 4.5 mm and changes the S3 coverage to -1.9:+26.2 Å. Spectral resolution is slightly degraded. - -0.33' This is the default Y-offset value and moves the 0th order of the target closer to the S4 chip by about 1 mm to avoid placing 0th order on one of the S3 node boundaries.
-The wavelength range for each chip using this setting is listed in Table 9.3. - +2.56' This moves 0th order by 8.6 Å, putting it on the edge of the S2 chip, so that half of 0th-order photons will be lost as they dither across the S2/S3 gap.
-The advantage is that the high-QE BI chips, S1 and S3, cover all wavelengths out to 56.9 Å, i.e., -56.9 to -28.7 Å for S1 and +0.6 to +28.7 Å for S3.
-Resolving power will be reduced by about 40%, however (see Figure 9.12).
+0th order is moved toward the S2 chip by 4.5 mm and changes the S3 coverage to -1.0:+26.1 Å (excluding 0.45 Å on each dithered edge of the chip).
+Spectral resolution is slightly degraded. - -0.33' This is the default Y-offset value and moves the 0th order of the target closer to the S4 chip by about 1 mm to avoid placing 0th order on one of the S3 node boundaries. - +1.70' This is the largest offset that can be used and still have 0th order completely on S3, while allowing an adequate margin ( $\sim 3''$ ) for error in target acquisition.
+Spectral resolution is degraded by $\sim 20\%$ . - +2.00' This puts 0th order in the gap between S2 and S3; a small fraction of 0th order events will fall on each chip because of dither.
+There will be uninterrupted spectral coverage (apart from chip-edge dither effects around 29 Å) by the BI chips (S1 and S3) from 0 to 57 Å. Spectral resolution is degraded by $\sim 30\%$ (see Figure 9.12).